amar1795/PROJECTS-/e-commerce/e-commerce/README.md

-Search Results Page: Display search results based on user queries. order success page forgot password page
+Search Results Page: Display search results based on user queries. order success page forgot password page password reset page
 <!-- pending pages -->

-User Account Page: Enable users to manage their profile, orders, and preferences.
+User Account/settings Page: Enable users to manage their profile, orders, and preferences.
 About Us Page: Share information about your company and its mission.
 Contact Us Page: Provide contact information and a form for users to reach out.
 404 page
-user settings page
-password reset page
+manage orders page
 name of the project is PurchasePal